Orland Park Public Library: Library programs

 Orland Park Public Library offers a variety of programming for all age groups.

-Special programs for babies and toddlers including storytime, crafts, and playtime are scheduled regularly.
+Special programs for babies and toddlers including story time, crafts, playtime, and visits from puppeteers and presenters are scheduled regularly.
 Smaller children are invited to Discovery Depot, Family Dance Parties, Board Game Fun, educational reviews of states and countries, holiday programming, and more.
 Some events require that residents sign up early in order to let staff know how many will be in attendance.
-Children of all ages have enjoyed visits from puppeteers, presenters, and super heroes.
 Older children can come in for science experiments and clubs based around being conscious of people's impact on the environment.

-Teens have their own separate section with an iMac, an iPad, computers, appropriate books, and a cool hang-out area.
+Teens have their own separate section with an iMac, an iPad, computers, age-appropriate books, and a hang-out area.
 Teen programs encourage youth to take charge and help out by becoming a discovery guide, a techie, or by joining on a variety of service projects.
 Teens also are invited to book clubs, crafting events, movies, and more.

-Adult programming has a little bit for everyone.
-Adults can come and do genealogy, learn to use a computer, learn various social media, learn a new language, read the newspaper, and more.
+Adult programming includes assistance with genealogy, learning to use a computer, social media, learning a new language, newspaper services, and more.
 Adult writers groups, book clubs, and classes are all available.
 Programming for older adults is also available.
 Presenters have come in to talk about understanding Medicare and reminiscing about U.S.O. events from World War II.

 Special events including singers, artists, historians, chefs, and decorators have also been scheduled.

-Americans with Disabilities Act Statement : The Orland Park Public Library is subject to the requirements of the Americans with Disabilities Act of 1990.
-Individuals who require an accommodation for a disability for any of the library presentations should contact the library at 708-428-5100 at least five working days prior to the event.